SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 ### 4.6 - Automating restarts using EAH

 We are using the EAH timetables to handle most automation of the game.
 We will do this with two lines.
 The first line will warn players of the coming restart.
 The second will perform the restart as well as a wiping deposits for selected starter playfields.
 To handle Thursday player structure wipes without issue we will make a restart schedule for each day of the week.
-This allows me to change the schedule for one day without affecting other days.
+This allows us to change the schedule for one day without affecting other days.
 ```
     <TT Ld="2024-07-24T14:03:09.5457359-04:00" W="17" A="0" P="***** RE2: DAILY REBOOT in 10 minutes *****" P2="" DZ="13:50" CC="DFCE31" AC="true" />
     <TT Ld="2024-07-24T14:03:09.5457359-04:00" W="17" A="5" P="***** RE2: DAILY REBOOT NOW *****" P2="" DZ="13:55" CC="DFA531" AC="true">